eliaseloy/eliaseloy/README.md

 El'ia means "only the Lord is God" and El'oi means "my God".
 So, when you pronounce my name, you will be saying: My God, only the Lord is God.

+I've worked with Xenix, Unix and Windows servers; Firebird and Oracle database.
+Knowledge in Foxpro, Delphi, Shell script, PL/Sql, Java and Javascript.

 🌱 Actually I’m interested in learning Typescript, AWS.

 <div align="center">